aaronfink01/creatureEvolution/README.md

 What are the pros and cons of each language we might use?
 What are the goals we want to achieve with this project overall?

+## Ideas
+--[Greenfoot](greenfoot.org) Java critters on a grid (Pros: get a grid for free) (Cons: can we have tests?
+Do we want a grid?
+Or at least 3D space?)
+--

 ## Currently Doing

 ## Needs to be Done

+## Already Finished
 Aaron needs to fill out a project sheet for Michelle.

-## Already Finished

 ## Bug List